daniel1820815/daniel1820815.github.io/_posts/2022-09-xx-docker-1.md

 Successfully tagged myapp:1.0
 ```

-We ran the Docker build command with a *-t myapp:1.0* option which stands for tag and specifies the image name and optionally a tag in the *name:tag* format.
-As you you can see from the output there were eight stages completed The stages 7 + 8 which are related to the *EXPOSE* and *CMD* statements will be executed during image run.
+ Yeah, we did build a Docker image successfully.
+As you you can see from the output there were eight stages completed during the image build process according to the Dockerfile.
+The stages 7 + 8 which are related to the *EXPOSE* and *CMD* statements will be executed during image run.
 Let's check if the image is there and how it look like.

 ```bash
 developer@devbox:~/app$ docker image ls